 Install Inkscape from the Inkscape Stable PPA

 The official Inkscape Ubuntu instructions point to the stable PPA when your release does not yet ship the current stable build.
-This is the APT-based upgrade path that makes the most sense on Ubuntu 24.04 and 22.04.
+Launchpad lists the stable PPA for Ubuntu 26.04, 24.04, and 22.04, so this method remains available across the supported LTS releases covered here.

 sudo apt install software-properties-common -y